awsdocs/aws-java-developer-guide/doc_source/section-client-configuration.rst

 Proxy Configuration
 ===================

-When constructing a client object, you can pass in an optional :java-api:`ClientConfiguration` object to customize the client's configuration.
+When constructing a client object, you can pass in an optional :aws-java-class:`ClientConfiguration` object to customize the client's configuration.

 If you connect to the internet through a proxy server, you'll need to configure your proxy server